 8. The Memory Museum

 There is a dark side to Nuñez and the ESMA Museum of Memory is there to remind us about it.
-In 1978, less than a mile from the River Stadium, where Argentina was winning the World Cup, students, trades unionists, activists and anyone considered a 'threat' to the military government were being tortured and killed at the Military barracks (ESMA).
-As young men lay barely conscious in their cells and pregnant women were giving birth before being executed, just further along from the Muni on Av.
-Libertador, they could hear the roars of the crowds celebrating Argentina's world cup victory.
-An estimated 30,000 people 'disappeared' during the military dictatorhsip, which took power in the 1976 coup d'edat, and ended with the Falklands War in 1983.
-Today the disused barracks are a monument to the victims, and serve as a museum with tours of the torture chambers, guides will tell you the story of what happened and how.
-Perhaps a rather solemn tourist visit, but in my view an important reminder for all of us how fascism can take over and wreak its damage.
+In 1978, less than a mile from the River Stadium, where Argentina was winning the World Cup, revolutionaries, students-activists, trades unionists and anyone considered a 'threat' to the military government were being tortured and killed at the Military barracks (ESMA).
+Young men lay barely conscious in their cells and pregnant women were giving birth before being executed, just a block from the Muni on Av.
+Libertador, could hear the roars of the crowds celebrating Argentina's world cup victory.
+An estimated 30,000 people 'disappeared' during the military dictatorship, which took power in the 1976 coup d'etat and ended with the Falklands War in 1983.
+Today the disused barracks are a monument to the victims, and serve as a museum with tours of the torture chambers and guides will tell you the story of what happened and how.
+Perhaps a rather solemn tourist visit, but in my view an important reminder to all of us how fascism can take over and wreak its damage.
 It is the physical symbol of Argentina's pledge - nunca mas - never to allow anything like that happen again.

 9. The Film School